aaronbloomfield/nws/hws/dnsspoof/index.md

 root@outer3:/#
 ```

+Our attack is going to cause the above command (`lynx --dump --nolist mail.example.com`) to view a malicious website.

+#### Malicious nameserver

 It turns out that there is also a DNS server running on *outer3*.
-This is a malicious DNS server, and will resolve mail.example.com to outer1:
+This is a "malicious" DNS server, and will resolve mail.example.com to *outer1*:

 ```
 root@gateway:/# dig @outer3 mail.example.com